ElijahGut/RPT-TTS/README.rst

 Before using RPT-TTS, you will need:

 - audio samples of synthetic speech in either mp3 or wav format;
-- a txt file containing all stimuli each on their own line
+- a txt file containing all the stimuli, each on their own line

 Installation
 ================